ads2357/camalgamate/README.md

 ## But why?

-I wrote this tool in order to simplify coursework submission at university.
+I wrote this tool in order to simplify assignment submission at university.
 It could also be used to merge header files, if such a thing is ever desirable.